abohatyrov/petclinic-tf/README.md

   private         = true              # Uniform access
 }
 ```
-_Note: bucket was used to save artifacts from Jenkins CI builds._
+_Note: bucket was used to save artifacts from Jenkins CI builds, and to save Jenkins backup files._